 Don’t become a smoker, but if you already are, take steps to quit.
 Smoking ignites flare-ups, which can lead to serious tissue damage and even cancer.

-Your dedicated efforts will go a long way toward lessening your stress levels and the frequency of your flare-ups.
+While going through a flare-up can be troubling, your dedicated efforts will go a long way toward lessening your stress levels and the frequency of your flare-ups.